 Generally speaking, we find that most gynecomastia patients we treat don’t have problems sleeping after surgery.
 Those who are light sleepers to begin with, or even suffer bouts of insomnia, are able to get the rest they need following their procedure.
 Since it is essentially healing from trauma, the body knows what’s best and makes it happen.
 Most guys find themselves craving good doses of rest on their back.

 But it does pay to think about sleep and do some planning.
 Give some thought to what might help you rest and make sure those things are on hand: lots of pillows, a good book and some soft music, perhaps decaffeinated hot tea.
 Talk with your plastic surgeon about your regular sleep habits and any worries you may have.

-Having performed surgery for gynecomastia in New York for thirty years, we have heard just about every possible concern about the procedure, including patients’ sleep issues.
+Having performed surgery for gynecomastia in for more than 35 years, we have heard just about every possible concern about the procedure, including patients’ sleep issues.
 If you would like to talk with us about this or any other aspect of male breast reduction, give us a call at 561-367-9101.

 Reach out to Dr. Jacobs today to schedule your consultation!